mitranim/js/doc/obj/_StructLax.md

-Superclass for classes representing a "struct"/"model"/"record".
+Superclass for classes representing a "struct" / "model" / "record".
 Subclass of {{link obj Struct}} with added support for undeclared properties.

 Differences from {{link obj Struct}}: